exposit/katamoiran/_posts/2016-08-24-terrain-generator.md

 Step 5.
 Handle all of your "enter a new hex" bookkeeping as your system indicates.
 Roll for encounters, features, events, weather changes.
 Dock rations.
 Run a scene if something interesting occurs.
 Mark off any time units spent in travel.
 Repeat this step for any additional time units spent in this square.

 Now repeat steps three to five as many times as needed.
 If you're using a set number of *time units*, then when you run out of the original number of *time units* you've reached your destination.
 This means if the innkeeper tells you something is "three days away" he'll end up being generally accurate (unless he's lying or something).
+When you reach your destination, if it seems appropriate, roll up a new base region using base.py.

 And that's about all there is to it; the goal is to have enough info for a decently repeatable experience if your heroes come this way again, but not have a ton of information to keep track of that you likely won't need.
 My heroes' four day journey to Helase took about five days (bad weather, bad GM forgetting to adjust for terrain difficulty, I mean, they found an unexpected road) and the final map looked like this: